 A brief report of accomplishments must be submitted to the Architect of the Capitol and to the United States Capitol Historical Society at the end of the fellowship period.
 Copies of the final written paper and any resulting publications must also be submitted.

-PLEASE NOTE: The Capitol Fellowship Program is suspended until further notice.
+PLEASE NOTE: The Capitol Fellowship Program is suspended through 2022.
 Applications for 2023-2024 Fellowships will be accepted along the following dates in 2023.

 Applications must be emailed by March 15th.
 (Letters of recommendation may arrive later but will be needed by the end of March for the evaluation process.)
 Our usual fellowship year begins on September 1 and ends on August 31.